silvacms/documentation/source/silva/index.rst

 -----------------------

 This section describes extending Silva's functionality.
-This is intended to developer who have at least knowledge on Python.
+This is intended to developer who have at least knowledge on Python, and if possible on Zope.

 .. toctree::
    :maxdepth: 2